 Achievements and performance

-- Composers supported by the RPS had premieres nationwide in locations including Manchester, Liverpool, Sheffield, Cheltenham, Yorkshire, Presteigne and London.
-In total, the RPS gave composers £56,600 in hand this year for the commission of new music, as well as helping them with advice, contacts and bespoke developmental opportunities.
+• Composers supported by the RPS had premieres nationwide in locations including Portsmouth, Norwich, Sheffield, Presteigne and London.
+The charity launched the major new RPS Thea Musgrave Fund, with support from the great Scottish composer and her husband Peter Mark, to benefit a range of UK composers and performers, and the new RPS Featured Composer initiative – supported by the John Ellerman Foundation – to draw greater awareness and interest to the music of mid-career composers.
+In total, the RPS gave composers £63,350 in hand this year for the commission of new music, as well as helping them with advice, contacts and bespoke developmental opportunities.

-- £17,000 of grants were given to 23 music college students in urgent need of funds to buy instruments of their own.
-In total, £45,700 this year went directly to performers, as well as much bespoke guidance and mentoring.
+• £18,000 of grants were given to 21 music college students in urgent need of funds to buy instruments of their own.
+Positively addressing gender equality, the RPS Women Conductors programme entered its fifth fruitful year of partnership with the Royal Northern Sinfonia, and was showcased at the UK largest classical music forum, the Association of British Orchestras Conference.
+In total, £63,400 this year went directly to performers, as well as substantial guidance and mentoring.

 Financial review

-- The RPS broke even on unrestricted funds for fourth consecutive year: an achievement only possible thanks to the ongoing support of RPS Members and a range of trusts and companies who believe in the charity and its cause.
+• The RPS broke even on unrestricted funds for fifth consecutive year: an achievement only possible thanks to the ongoing support of RPS Members and a range of trusts and companies who believe in the charity and its cause.

-- The year overall saw a positive gain on investments, managed by Cazenove Capital, though as always these represent unrealised gains and – with significant current global and financial uncertainty – the charity remains dearly grateful to its funders as we strive to achieve lasting stability without statutory funding.
+• The year overall saw a moderate gain on investments, managed by Cazenove Capital, though as always these represent unrealised gains and – with ongoing global and financial uncertainties – the charity remains dearly grateful to its funders as we strive to achieve lasting stability without statutory funding.

-- At year end, unrestricted reserves stood at £153,227, slightly short of the reserves policy target of £160,000 which Trustees deem necessary to cover six months of operating costs.
+• At year end, unrestricted reserves stood at £160,780, slightly under the reserves policy target of £170,000 which Trustees deem necessary to cover six months of operating costs.